 Emergency Services Information:

 An emergency clinician is a veterinarian who has a special interest in emergency medicine and obtained additional training and experience in emergency medicine.

-Our Emergency/Critical Care Department is led by South Carolina's only Board Certified Critical Care Specialist, and we are the ONLY certified Level 1 Emergency Care Facility in the South Carolina by the Veterinary Emergency and Critical Care Society (VECCS) and one of a select few in the country.
+Our Emergency/Critical Care Department is led by Board Certified Critical Care Specialists, and we are the ONLY certified Level 1 Emergency Care Facility in the South Carolina by the Veterinary Emergency and Critical Care Society (VECCS) and one of a select few in the country.

 Our focus and expertise is on stabilizing and treating sick, ill, and critical patients with conditions such as trauma, toxin exposure, gastrointestinal disease, cardiovascular disease, immune mediated disease, pulmonary disease, neurologic disease, and/or metabolic disease, and returning them to good health and normal function whenever possible.

 What are your operating hours for emergency care?

 Our hospital is open 24 hours a day, 365 days a year, including all weekends and holidays for emergency care.
 If you call after normal business hours, please follow the prompts to speak with an onsite staff member.